Illinois football news: Lovie Smith out as head coach after 5 seasons at U of I helm

 He was hired on in 2016, as Illinois' first Black head coach, and received a two-year extension through 2023 in 2018.

-According to his last contract extension, Smith will be paid $2 million as he's pushed out the door by U of I, on top of a $5 million salary for this season.
-That is a 2020 total income of $7 million.
+According to his last contract extension, Smith leaves with a 2020 total income of $6 million.

+Illini Athletic Director Josh Whitman praised Smith's integrity and "unshakeable leadership," especially this season during the coronavirus pandemic.

+"Nonetheless, based on extensive evaluation of the program's current state and future outlook, I have concluded the program is not progressing at the rate we should expect at this advanced stage in coach Smith's tenure," Whitman said in a release.
+"To achieve our competitive objectives, I believe new leadership of the football program is required."

 The Associated Press contributed to this report.